MultiSafepay/docs/content/api/accounts/payouts.md

 ----------------
 `amount` | integer | required

-The amount to pay out in cents.
+The amount to pay out in the currency's smallest unit:

+- Decimal currencies: Value for 10 EUR = 1000 (1000 cents)
+- Zero-decimal currencies: Value for ¥10 = 10

 ----------------
 `currency` | string | required